McCarthy goes all-in on border with second GOP stopgap funding attempt

 In trying to coalesce is fractious conference around a stopgap funding proposal of his own, the Speaker is aiming to reframe the funding battle as a choice for President Biden — and his hard-line opponents as siding with the president on border issues.

-“The president could keep government open by doing something on the border,” McCarthy said on Tuesday.
+“The president could keep government open by doing something on the border,” McCarthy said Tuesday.

 “It doesn’t matter what you attach to it.
 A CR is, in my very definition, a continuation of Nancy Pelosi spending, and it’s Joe Biden’s policies,” said Rep. Matt Rosendale (R-Mont.).
 “I voted against these things for two years.
 So I’m not going to now turn around and vote for a continuation of those.”

-McCarthy, though, is taking a stronger tone against those holdouts as he aims for a second shot at a GOP-only continuing resolution.
+McCarthy, though, is taking a stronger tone against those holdouts as he aims for a second shot at a GOP-only CR.

 McCarthy said he would bring up the GOP-only short-term funding bill regardless of whether those four appropriations bills passed this week.